-Question Management response Have their been any changes in the related parties disclosed in Walsall Metropolitan Borough Council's 2019/20 financial statements?
-If so please summarise: the nature of the relationship between these related parties and Walsall Metropolitan Borough Council whether Walsall Metropolitan Borough Council has entered into or plans to enter into any transactions with these related parties the type and purpose of these transactions At present there have not been any changes to the related parties disclosed in the 2019/20 financial statements.
+Question Management response 1.
+Have their been any changes in the related parties disclosed in Walsall Metropolitan Borough Council's 2020/21 financial statements?
+If so please summarise: During 2021/22 Walsall Council along with seven other local authorities created Sherbourne Recycling Ltd, a company limited by guarantee for the purpose of recycling waste.
+The site is currently under construction in Coventry, and is anticipated to become operational during 2023/24. the nature of the relationship between these related parties and Walsall Metropolitan Borough Council whether Walsall Metropolitan Borough Council has entered into or plans to enter into any transactions with these related parties the type and purpose of these transactions Walsall holds 19.66% of share capital.
 2. What controls does Walsall Metropolitan Borough Council have in place to identify, account for and disclose related party transactions and relationships?
 A members interests register is maintained by the council's Monitoring Officer.
 Members are required to confirm their interests every year.
 All council officers are required to complete an interest declaration upon employment.
 Upon any change in circumstance officers are required to submit new declarations of interest.
-This requirement is contained within the Council's employees Code of Conduct.
+This requirement is contained within the Council's Code of Conduct.
 These records are examined by the council's finance officers to identify any potential related parties which are then checked against council's financial records.
-Examination of the council's relationships with other organisations, questioning of management and reviews of committee reports is also carried out to ensure other potential related parties are identified.
+Examination of the council's relationships with other organisations, questioning of management and reviews of Committee reports is also carried out to ensure other potential related parties are identified.